 - Recommended Wood: Pecan

-- Ground beef or chuck for burgers (80/20), made into patties that are about 1/3 pound or whatever size you like
+- Ground beef or chuck for burgers (80/20 or ), made into patties that are about 1/3 pound or whatever size you like

 - Assortment of hotdogs, sausages, brats and boudin

-Divide the meat up into portions that are the correct weight.. you can eyeball it or use a small kitchen scale.
+Divide the meat up into portions of whatever size or weight that you like.. you can eyeball it or use a small kitchen scale.